Endoscopic Disc Decompression

 What is Endoscopic Disc Decompression?

 Endoscopic techniques for diagnostic purposes have been in use since the late 1970s.
-The endoscopic surgery techniques that became widely used in the 1990s for other surgical disciplines are now available for the interventional pain treatment of spine conditions.
+The endoscopic surgery techniques that became widely used in the 1990s for other surgical disciplines are now available for the interventional pain treatment of slipped disc and related spine conditions.

 An endoscope is an elongated, hollow tube through which the specialist doctor can manipulate tiny instruments under direct visualisation.
 Usually, the tube is around 6-9 mm in diameter.
 Once the protruding disc is located, an instrument is inserted through the interior of the tube is used to remove small bits of tissue from within the disc.
 This reduction in the disc’s interior volume enables the protrusion to recede, returning the disc to its former shape.
 This releases the pressure from nearby nerve roots from herniated or bulging discs, and relieves spinal canal pressure in the case of central disc protrusions.
 The entire procedure generally takes less than 60 minutes, plus a brief recovery period and a single follow-up appointment with the doctor.